henry326532/powerpoint-generator/README.md

 I want you to write me a list of detailed prompts exactly about the IDEA follow the rule at least 6 every time.

+IDEA:
-IDEA: Slide 2: '''Overview of Python
+'''Slide 2: Overview of Python

 Highlight Python's simplicity and readability
 Mention its extensive standard library and vibrant community support